 The Tip Of the Iceberg

 After incorporating some or all of the ways I’ve outlined to get involved with SEO, you want to make sure to see the results of your efforts.
-Ask to see the metrics or be involved in meetings to learn more.
-There’s so much more to search engine optimization and I encourage you to continue the education process.
-We offer a variety of SEO classes and workshops at our training facilities in Denver and Boulder and I’d be happy to answer any questions you may have.
+If you’re a technical writer, don’t be shy to ask the SEO manager to see the metrics or be involved in meetings to learn more.
+There’s so much more to search engine optimization, and I encourage you to continue the education process.
+We offer a variety of digital marketing SEO training courses, and I’d be happy to answer any questions you may have.